EdmundBenedict/lordcephei.github.io/pages/lmf_fe_optics_tutorial.md

 Total DOS are generated automatically when **BZ\_SAVDOS=T**.
 With **BZ** added to the ctrl file, you can generate it immediately.

-The following generates the DOS, and uses the the [**fplot**{: style="color: blue"}](/docs/misc/fplot/) utility to make a picture (red for majority spin, green for minority spin):
+The following generates the total DOS, saving it into file _tdos.fe_{: style="color: green"}.

     lmf -vnkabc=16 fe --quit=band --dos:rdm
     cp dos.fe tdos.fe

-and the following generates the number-of states (NOS), or integrated DOS, with a picture of the combined spin&uarr;+spin&darr; NOS:
+and the following generates the number-of states (NOS), or integrated DOS

     lmf -vnkabc=16 fe --quit=band --dos:rdm:idos